survivejs/site/pages/index.md

 ### Getting the Book

 Even though SurviveJS is community driven, the effort still needs to be funded somehow.
-This is the reason why Leanpub/Amazon buyers get access to exclusive content.
+This is the reason why Leanpub buyers get access to exclusive content.
 Currently this means bonus chapters on typing and testing.
 The Leanpub version comes in pdf, epub, and mobi formats (no DRM).

 The income goes back to pushing the effort further.
 The goal here is not to make the maximum amount of money.
 It's about giving back to the community given the community enables all this.
 And as you enable the effort, you get more material.
 Fair deal!